1. UNIX vs Linux

 Next to files text is a major topic in Unix.
-In this unit we look at text editors, in which you create and modify text files.
+In this unit we look at text editors.

 The objective of this week is to understand what a modal text editor is and why a terminal based text editor has to be modal.
-Then to make a start in learning the single-key commands used in the original Unix editor ed and its successor vi, the cult editor in the Unix world.
+Then we start learning the single-key commands used in the original Unix editor ed and its successor vi, the cult editor in the Unix world.

 1 - 7 March 2021